Written by

 Now let's break down what to include in each section and how to score it.

 A strong quality monitoring form breaks each call into clear, measurable sections.
-It helps you spot coaching gaps and support the behaviors that help reps close more deals.
+It helps you spot coaching gaps and support the behaviors that help reps handle every interaction effectively.
 Use this structure to score performance:

 Section 1: Call opening and rapport building